Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-At the commit level, artifacts associated with 61 of the 63 commits document the change’s \goal.
-The \need is documented for 34 commits (54.8\%), indicating that nearly half of the commits lack an explicit statement of motivation in the analyzed artifacts.
-For most commits (54 or more), none of the remaining components were identified.
+\Cref{tab:component-distribution} reveals that, at the commit level, artifacts associated with 61 of the 63 commits document the change’s \goal.
+The \need is documented for 34 commits, indicating that nearly half of the commits lack an explicit statement of motivation in the analyzed artifacts.
+The remaining components (\alternative, \selectedAlternative, \maturityStage, \validation, and \sideEffect) appear in artifacts associated with 1-9 commits only, which means that most of the commits (54 or more) do not have any of these rationale components documented.

-To examine whether the aggregate trends reported above are consistent across projects, we also analyzed rationale components at the system level (\cref{tab:system_level_components}).
-Overall, the same high-level pattern holds across all five repositories.
-In every system, \goal is the most frequently documented component and it appears in nearly all sampled commits unniformly. \need is the second most common component, but it also appears almost uniformly accross each repository.
-All remaining components unevenly distributed across systems but they are rare and very few in number for which we couldn't derive any pattern for those components.
-For example, \alternative and \selectedAlternative appear only in a small number of commits in JUnit4, OkHttp \& Spring-boot, while \maturityStage and \sideEffect are observed only once or twice.
-Overall, these results suggest that our aggregate findings are not driven by a single project; rather, the tendency for developers to document some rationale components, especially \goal and \need, much more often than others is consistent across systems.
+To examine whether the aggregate trends reported above are consistent across projects, we also analyzed the number of commits containing rationale components for each project (see \Cref{tab:system_level_components}).
+Overall, the same trend holds across all five repositories.
+In every project, \goal is the most frequently documented component, and it is documented for nearly all sampled commits. \need is the second most common component, as it is documented in artifacts for about half of the commits in each project.
+All remaining components are rarely found across projects.
+For example, \alternative and \selectedAlternative are documented for 1 to 4 commits only in JUnit4, OkHttp, and Spring-Boot, while \maturityStage and \sideEffect are observed only once.
+Overall, these results suggest that our aggregated findings are not driven by a single project; rather, the trend for developers to document some rationale components, especially \goal and \need, much more often than others is consistent across systems.